 - someone was injured in the building.13

-Example: Nia is not guilty of arson if she does a controlled burn of an old shed on her property in order to remove it.
+Example: Nia is not guilty of PC 451 if she does a controlled burn of an old shed on her property in order to remove it.

 However, she may be guilty of the offense if someone gets hurt in the burn or she performed the burn to defraud her insurance company.

-It is always a defense in arson cases for a defendant to show that a fire was started by something else other than arson.
+It is always a defense in PC 451 cases to show that a fire was started by something else other than arson.
 Some common causes of fires include:

 - harsh weather or lightning (especially for wildfires),